 - According to StuRents.com, we are located in the safest university town in England (Egham).

-Algorithms that analyze data and recognize patterns – were invented by Vladimir Vapnik and Alexey Chervonenkis who are both now Emeriti Professors.
+Algorithms that analyze data and recognize patterns – were invented by Vladimir Vapnik (now Emeritus Professor) and the late Alexey Chervonenkis.

 A machine learning technique pioneered by Alex Gammerman and Volodya Vovk, both professors of the Department.